Gomboc-AI/ide-extension/README_DEV.md

   }
 ```

+### Releases

+Releases are triggered by CI using [semantic-release](https://semantic-release.gitbook.io/semantic-release).
+Pull requests with commits of type `feat`, `fix` and `perf` will trigger a new release.
+To avoid a release you
+can add a scope of `no-release` to your commits to tell `semantic-release` to not include the commit.

 #### Changelogs

 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and [semantic-releases](https://semantic-release.gitbook.io/semantic-release/usage/getting-started) to generate changelogs.
 Commits messages should be structured as follows: